-All proceeds go straight to the Kuaotunu Land Search and Rescue group so while you are sweating and grunting up those killer hills, smile, you are supporting a local volunteer group that, fingers crossed, you don’t ever need.
+All proceeds go straight to the Kuaotunu Land Search and Rescue group so while you are sweating up those killer hills, smile, you are supporting an emergency services volunteer group that, fingers crossed, you, your family and friends, don’t ever need.

 distance.
+There are also spot prizes donated by our generous sponsors.
 Prize giving will be at 1.30pm.
 Every division will be recognised at the prize giving.

 Half Marathon female and male 1st = $500,

 Check out these cash spot prizes for our young runners donated by the wonderful people at Peninsula Scaffolding & Roofing.

 Half Marathon 2 x $100 spot prizes for runners aged under 20 years

 11km 2 x $100 spot prizes for runners aged under 20 years

 7km 4 x $100 spot prizes for runners aged under 12 years